-Foundation Stage Find out about and identify some features of living things and objects and events they observe Have a developing awareness of their own needs, views and feelings and be sensitive to the needs, views and feelings of others Form good relationships with adults and peers Dress and undress independently and manage their own personal hygiene I he following section gives the questions our childric Cambridgeshire Primary Personal Development Pr en will engage with as part of our planned RSE pro- ogramme Unit My Body and Growing Up BG F. vision.
-These areas will be covered using the Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) Age 4-5 What does my body look like?
-How has my body changed as it has grown?
-Who are the members of my family and two technologies are been been been been as a second seco What differences and similarities are there between our bodies?
-How can I look after my body and keep it clean?
-What can my body do?
-How am I learning to take care of myself and what do I still need help with? trusted people who look after me?
+Find out about and identify some features of living things and objects and events they observe Have a developing awareness of their own needs, views and feelings and be sensitive to the needs, views and feelings of other Form good relationships Dress and undress independently and manage their own personal hygiene ren will engage with as part of our planned RSE provisio on.
+These areas will be covered using the Cambridgeshire Primary Personal Development Pr ogramme Unit My Body and Growing Up BG F. Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) What does my body look like?
+What differences and similarities are there What can my body do? Þ How has my body changed as it has grown's between our bodies?
+How am I learning to take care of myself g e Who are the members of my family and How can I look after my body and keep it and what do I still need help with?
+4-5 trusted people who look after me? clean?
 How do I feel about growing up?
-If of our wider Wellbeing programme and in other taught areas of PSHE.
+0. Below are questions children will engage with as part of our wider Wellbeing programme and in other taught areas of PSHE.
 Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) Who is my family and how do we care for each other?
-Who are the different people who make up a family?
-How do I know if something is safe or unsafe?
-How can I be a good friend?
-Can I recognise and show my emotions?
-Can I recognise emotions in other people and say how they are feeling?
-Can I say 'No' if I feel unsure about something and it does not feel safe or good?
+How can I be a good friend?Can I recognise and show my emotions?
 What things are especially important to my family and me?
-What do I think I have to keep safe from?